Monday, January 6, 2025

 opposite side of this card."

-The photo itself shows the Citizens Band of Wheatfield, Indiana, posing in front of a barber shop.
-Louis has helpfully marked hinself with an X.
+The photo itself shows the Citizens Band of Wheatfield, Indiana, posing in front of a barbershop.
+Louis has helpfully marked himself with an X.

 Louis Paulsen was born in Indiana in 1876.
 His parents, Hans and Carrie, were Norwegian immigrants who settled in Indiana to farm.
 They brought with them on their journey Hans' mother, Mary, and their daughter, Matilda.
 The rest of their children, including Louis, were born in the States.